JelleZijlstra/JelleZijlstra.github.io/materialization-trouble.md

 of A that is a subtype of some materialization of B. It's an elegant concept once you understand it, but it turns out that it is not a full description of behaviors we want from Python's type system.

+This document discusses some problems arising from the current definitions of materialization and assignability.
+Because these are foundational concepts for the type system, they have implications for other behaviors too, but these behaviors are not the focus here.

 ## Three claims

 Before I outline the specific problems, I want to make three claims about these